According to the National Multifamily Housing Council, there are over 18 million apartments in the United States alone.

 Having upright size means this will be able to hold more dirt compared to a stick vacuum – around 1.05 liters, to be exact.

 Run time is also excellent thanks to the 2 Li-ion batteries that will run for 50 minutes combined.

 This gives it a longer run time than a Dyson V8, and it’s a lot cheaper.

 Here’s a video by Vacbin comparing the Hoover Air Cordless and the Dyson DC44…

-The DC44 is an older product so it has less power than the newer generation Dysons.
-But still performance of the Hoover is impressive and this was on carpet.
+The DC44 is an older product, so it has less power than the newer generation Dysons.
+But still, the performance of the Hoover is impressive, and this was on carpets.

-There you have it, 5 different options that will suite your cleaning needs that you may have.
+There you have it, five different options that will suit the cleaning needs that you may have.

-If budget is a strong consideration then the Hoover Cruise should be one of your choices.
-Like the Shark Rocket, it has the same design with 3 interchangeable tools and a wand.
-These tools allow it to clean areas like the sofa, table and such.
-It won’t perform as well as the Dyson but it’s a heck a lot cheaper.
+These tools allow it to clean areas like the sofa, table, and such.
+It won’t perform as well as the Dyson, but it’s a heck a lot cheaper.

 The “Lift” feature will free up excess weight and allows folks to use this as a canister.

-It’s a cordless so you don’t have to look for an outlet to plug into.
+It’s cordless, so you don’t have to look for an outlet to plug into.
 And the two batteries will combine for 50 minutes of run time.
-The best part is this is also cheaper than a Dyson and Shark NV803 DuoClean Powered Lift Away.
+The best part is this is also cheaper than a Dyson and Shark NV803 DuoClean Powered Lift-Away.